-The very first website went live on December 20, 1990 becoming the very first of the website pioneers of the digital age.
+The very first website went live on December 20, 1990, becoming the very first of the website pioneers in the digital age.

 Tim Berners-Lee, a British physicist, wanted to find a way for scientists and research institutes to easily access and share data.
-His site consisted of basic information about the World Wide Web project as well as helpful links and how to create web pages.
-Since then, other website pioneers have made significant strides in website development and design to create the internet we have today.
+His site consisted of basic information about the World Wide Web project as well as how to create web pages with several helpful links.
+Since then, other website pioneers have made significant strides in website development and design to create the internet we can’t live without today.

-Yahoo was an early adopter.
-The search engine first launched in 1994 and quickly became one of the most popular sites on the Web.
+Yahoo was an early website adopter in the digital age.
+The search engine first launched its website in 1994, and it quickly became one of the most popular sites on the entire Web.

 In the early ‘90s, CNN sold CD-ROMs that covered topical news stories.
-In 1995, they created their first website and found success the following year during the presidential election.
-The 1996 election was the first to be covered by Internet news sites, and traffic to CNN.com skyrocketed.
+In 1995, they created their first website and found signicant success in the following year during the presidential election.
+The 1996 presidential election was the very first one to be covered by Internet news sites on the Web, and as a result, traffic to CNN.com skyrocketed.